A Guide to Retirement Planning for Small Business Owners

 As a small business owner, you will likely be one of the hardest-working people in your industry.
 You are also likely to be one of the least prepared when it comes to retirement planning.

 The fact is that many small business owners don't think about their golden years until it's too late, or they never think about them at all.
 This lack of preparation can lead to serious financial consequences.
-These consequences can include fewer assets and less money available for investment means less flexibility when it comes time for you and your spouse to retire.
+These consequences can include fewer assets and less money available for investment means less flexibility when it comes time for you and your spouse to retire, so knowing your options regarding everything from health insurance to maintenance free living will surely help you make the right choice for your future.

 Setting Retirement Goals